vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-2_Using-Hammers-On-Genomes.md

 | 2864219.3 | Hymenobacter sp.
 KCTC 23674 | 2 |

 Note that the score for `511145.12` has dropped from 948 to 855;
-this is because the more specific a RepGen becomes (i.e., the larger the similarity-threshold between representatives is required), the more tightly spaced the representatives will become, and the more Kmers will be eliminated by some representative from becoming "Hammers".
+this is because the larger the similarity-threshold for the RepGenSet, the more representatives will be found (because allowing a higher maximum similarity means allowing a smaller distance between representatives), and the more likely it is that two representatives will have a Kmer in common, and hence the more Kmers will be eliminated from becoming "Hammers", because they were found in some other representative during the hammer-construction process (see the discussion at the end of `Hammer-Exercise-1`).